Credit Card Settlement Processing

 Q: How is liquidity risk managed in the settlement process?

-Liquidity risk, the risk that a party will not be able to pay their dues on time, is managed by requiring banks and other parties to put up collateral.
+Liquidity risk, the risk that a party will not be able to pay their dues on time, is managed by acquiring banks and other parties to put up collateral.
 This collateral could be an equivalent value of gold or cash, proving they are capable of meeting their obligations.

 Q: What does “netting” mean in the context of the settlement process?